CAP-Stone Awards

 In 2014, in connection with Stan Lee, the Eagle Awards were renamed, and presented as, the True Believer Comic Awards.
 However, they have not returned since then.

-Additionally, comics and graphic novels have been recognized with the Coretta Scott King Author Award, Kirkus Prize for Young Readers’ Literature, and the Printz Award.
+Additionally, comics and graphic novels have been recognized with the Coretta Scott King Author Award, Kirkus Prize for Young Readers’ Literature, among others.